 Co-op terms are available in the areas of accounting, management, marketing, and finance.
 Students must satisfactorily complete the three co-op terms in order to receive the Bachelor of Business Administration (Co-operative Education) degree.
 Students completing fewer than three co-op terms and completing the academic requirements for the Bachelor of Business Administration degree will receive a Bachelor of Business Administration degree with transcript notation of their completed co-op terms.

-For additional information and admission requirements, refer to the co-operative education section on page 84.
+For additional information and admission requirements, refer to the co-operative education section on page 95.

+An honours degree may be obtained in business administration.
 An honours degree recognizes above average academic achievement and provides an avenue for students who wish to study an area in depth, usually with post-graduate study as a goal.